-It’s essential to repeat this process until you’re sure the wasps are gone.
+Repeating this process is essential until you’re sure the wasps are gone.
 Wasps can be persistent, so you may need to do this a few times.

-If you’re not comfortable spraying your home with wasp spray, there is still another DIY method you can try.
+If you’re uncomfortable spraying your home with wasp spray, you can try another DIY method.
 For instance, this YouTube video shows you how to get rid of wasps using a Shop Vac from your home.

 Finally, the steps outlined above are only applicable to new wasp nests.
 If the wasps have been in your chimney for a while, it’s best to call a pest control professional.

 How to prevent wasps in the chimney